xima-media/xm_tools/docs/source/_static/sphinxcontrib-phpdomain/Xima/XmTools/Classes/Typo3/Services.rst

 .. php:class:: Services

+    XmTools' facade like base class.

-    Static and non static helper functions for TYPO3.
-Context of current extension used.
+    Initialises common settings such as current language and extension, global site parameters and managers.
+Includes static and non static helper functions for TYPO3.
-    Include it by dependency injection, the rest is done for you.
+    Include it by dependency injection.

+    .. php:const:: DEFAULT_LANG_STRING

+        TYPO3's name for the default language.

     .. php:attr:: extensionManager